tencentyun/intlcloud-documents/product/安全/应用安全/产品简介/功能介绍_intl.md

 - Anti-repackage protection: Apps cannot run normally once any file in the apps has been modified or replaced.

-- Anti-debugger protection: It prevents apps from being affected by various static and dynamic debugging tools.
+- Anti-debugger protection: This prevents apps from being affected by various static and dynamic debugging tools.

-- Anti-memory dump protection: It prevents app code from being stolen through dynamic debugging and dump.
+- Anti-memory dump protection: This prevents app code from being stolen through dynamic debugging and dump.

-- Advanced memory protection: It provides strong protection for memory data to effectively prevent the source code from being stolen through memory debugging and memory dump.
+- Advanced memory protection: This provides strong protection for memory data to effectively prevent the source code from being stolen through memory debugging and memory dump.

-- .so file protection: It protects specified .so files from being reverse engineered, so that core sensitive logic are not exposed.
+- .so file protection: This protects specified .so files from being reverse engineered, so that core sensitive logic are not exposed.

 ## Security Evaluation
 - Data security evaluation: Audit of sensitive log information leakage, audit of file storage permission, audit of sensitive database data, and audit of sensitive system component data, etc.